tektoncd/dashboard/docs/logs.md

 The Dashboard will always request logs with timestamps from the Kubernetes pod logs API, and show / hide the timestamps in the log viewer based on the user's preference.
 This can be toggled from the settings menu in the toolbar at the top of the log viewer.

-The timestamps are localised based on users' browser settings, with the raw timestamp value received from the API provided as a tooltip on hover.
+The timestamps are localised based on the user's browser settings, with the raw timestamp value received from the API provided as a tooltip on hover.

 In releases prior to Tekton Dashboard v0.54, the timestamp preference was found on the Settings page, and governed whether or not timestamps were requested from the Kubernetes API server.